-Science prizes for the 21st century, the Kavli Prizes recognize scientists for their seminal advances in three research areas: astrophysics, nanoscience and neuroscience.
-Established in 2008, the Kavli Prizes are awarded every two years and consist of a scroll, medal and cash award of one million dollars for each area.
+Science prizes for the 21st century, the Kavli Prizes recognize scientists for their seminal advances in three research areas: neuroscience, nanoscience and astrophysics.

 The Kavli Prize in Neuroscience